2021 Michigan Wolverines football team: Vs. No. 3 Georgia—Orange Bowl (CFP Semifinal)

 In the final College Football Playoff rankings of the year announced on December 5, Michigan (12–1) was ranked second, earning their first playoff bid and a spot in the semifinal game to be played at the 2021 Orange Bowl against Georgia (12–1).

 Michigan lost to Georgia 34–11.
-Georgia scored 14 points in the first quarter via a nine-yard touchdown pass from Stetson Bennett to Brock Bowers and an 18-yard touchdown pass from Kenny McIntosh to Adonai Mitchell.
+Georgia scored 14 points in the first quarter on a nine-yard touchdown pass from Stetson Bennett to Brock Bowers and an 18-yard touchdown pass from Kenny McIntosh to Adonai Mitchell.
 The teams exchanged field goals in the second quarter, first a 43-yard field goal by Jack Podlesny for Georgia, then a 36-yard field goal by Jake Moody for Michigan.
-Georgia added 10 points via a 28-yard field goal by Podlesny and a 57-yard touchdown pass from Bennett to Jermaine Burton, which made the score 27–3 in favor of Georgia at half-time.
+Georgia added 10 points on a 28-yard field goal by Podlesny and a 57-yard touchdown pass from Bennett to Jermaine Burton, which made the score 27–3 in favor of Georgia at half-time.
 On the opening possession of the second half, Michigan moved the ball to the Georgia 14-yard line, however, they were unable to score following an interception in the end zone.
 Michigan's defense pressured Georgia into its first three-and-out of the game, however, their ensuing drive ended with a fumble, their third consecutive possession with a turnover.
-After a scoreless third quarter, Georgia extended their lead in the fourth quarter via a 39-yard touchdown pass from Bennett to James Cook.
-With 4:25 remaining in the game, Michigan scored their first touchdown of the game via a 35-yard touchdown pass from J. J. McCarthy to Andrel Anthony and a two-point conversion run from A. J. Henning.
+After a scoreless third quarter, Georgia extended their lead in the fourth quarter on a 39-yard touchdown pass from Bennett to James Cook.
+With 4:25 remaining in the game, Michigan scored their first touchdown of the game on a 35-yard touchdown pass from J. J. McCarthy to Andrel Anthony and a two-point conversion run from A. J. Henning.

 Hassan Haskins became the first Wolverine to eclipse 1,300 yards rushing in a season since Denard Robinson in 2010 (1,702 yards).
 Aidan Hutchinson finished the season with the program's single-season sack record (14.0) and David Ojabo finished the season with the program's single-season forced-fumble record (five).